info201a-au2022/project-group-1-section-ab/docs/p01-proposal.md

 We are very thankful for our friends that provided inspiration for us and helped us brainstorm.
 And we are also grateful to UNICEF for making the dataset and dedicating more attention to kids worldwide.

 ## References
+_Children: Improving survival and well-being_.
+(2020, September 9).
+World Health Organization. https://www.who.int/news-room/fact-sheets/detail/children-reducing-mortality
-Malnutrition in Children.
+_Malnutrition in Children_.
 (2022, September 6).
 UNICEF DATA. https://data.unicef.org/topic/nutrition/malnutrition/
-Query Data.
-UNICEF DATA.
-(2020, June 17). https://data.unicef.org/dv_index/
+_Query Data_.
+(2020, June 17).
+UNICEF DATA. https://data.unicef.org/dv_index/
-Shin, T. (2020, June 4).
-Real-life examples of discriminating artificial intelligence. https://towardsdatascience.com/real-life-examples-of-discriminating-artificial-intelligence-cae395a90070
+Shin, T. (2020, June 4). _Real-life examples of discriminating artificial intelligence_. https://towardsdatascience.com/real-life-examples-of-discriminating-artificial-intelligence-cae395a90070
-World Health Organization. (n.d.).
-Children: Improving survival and well-being.
-World Health Organization. https://www.who.int/news-room/fact-sheets/detail/children-reducing-mortality
-Sustained friendships - envisioning cards. envisioningcards.
+_Sustained friendships - envisioning cards_.
 (2011). http://www.envisioningcards.com/envision_pdfs/Time-Sustained-Friendships.pdf

 ## Appendix A: Questions
 We are wondering if our topic idea is solid enough and what suggestions you have for our final project?